lackhand/princess/tools/downtime.md

 ### Trouble

 In addition to any **trouble** the princesses gained on-screen, every adventure has fallout.

-The narrator should judge how destructive, chaotic, or personally damaging this adventure was to the princesses, giving them points of **trouble** as appropriate:
+The narrator should judge how destructive, chaotic, or personally damaging this adventure was to the princesses, giving them points of **trouble** as appropriate.

 | None | Low | Standard | High | Extreme |
 |------|-----|----------|------|---------|